nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * If the patient already has an appointment, the new appointment will overwrite the existing one.
 * Invalid dates and times (eg. 30th February, 24:59) will not be accepted.

+Note: Patients can only have one appointment at any one time.

 ### Changing Triage Stage : `triage`

 Changes the existing triage stage of a patient to another stage.
+Triage stage refers to the severity of patient's condition.

 Stages are categorised from 1 to 5.
 Triaging stages follows the Phase of Illness Model:

 1 - Stable